 What does this mean going forward?

-This decision confirms that the holiday entitlement of 5.6 weeks should apply to not only full-time workers but also to those who work part-year.
+This decision confirms that the holiday entitlement of 5.6 weeks should apply to not only full-time workers but also to those who work part-time.

 Holiday pay for these workers should be calculated by reference to the hours worked over the previous 52-week reference period (calendar week method).
 However, in situations where the worker did not receive any remuneration on a particular week, the week should be ignored and not counted.
 Earlier weeks should be brought into account to ensure a full 52-week period of paid work has been identified.
 In these types of situations, employers can go back to a maximum of 104 weeks.
 If the employee has been employed for less than 52 weeks, the completed number of weeks should be used instead.